UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 {{</shell>}}

 ### Running
+It's possible to run Zigbee2MQTT in a Docker container using the official Zigbee2MQTT Docker image.
+For this purpose, `configuration.yaml` file in the zigbee2mqtt folder must contain the following:
+{{<staticCode "configuration.yaml">}}

+And the `configuration.yaml` file in the zigbee2mqtt-data folder must contain the following:
+{{<staticCode "zigbee2mqtt-data/configuration.yaml">}}

+To facilitate execution, you can create a Makefile.
+{{<staticCode "Makefile">}}

+These files are provided in the directory `shapes/static/code/zigbee2mqtt`.

-Before running, please note that if your port is different from ttyUSB0 you have to change it in the `configuration.yaml` files in the zigbee2mqtt and zigbee2mqtt-data folders.
+**Warning!** Before running, all you have to do is to look if your port is different from ttyUSB0, in this case you have to change it in the `configuration.yaml` files in the zigbee2mqtt and zigbee2mqtt-data folders.

-Once you are in the directory `shapes/static/code/zigbee2mqtt` run:
+Then run:
 {{<shell>}}
 :~$ make
 {{</shell>}}